 We instinctively move to its rhythms, tap our feet to its beats, and hum its melodies.
 From the moment we enter the world, music is a part of who we are.

-For those with autism, music often becomes a voice, an outlet, and a way to relate to the world.
+For those with Autism Spectrum Disorder (ASD), music often becomes a voice, an outlet, and a way to relate to the world.
 Many adults and children with autism instantly take to music, as it allows them to explore their creativity and better navigate the world around them.

 A December 2015 study published in the Journal of Autism and Developmental Disorders found a strong link between autism and divergent thinking—the ability to think creatively, out of the box.
 In other words, developing novel ideas and utilizing creative problem solving may come easy to those with autism.